ASUCICREPO/CIC-AI-Chatbot-Corrections/README.md

 5. A list of seed URLs to crawl
 6. AWS credentials configured (`aws configure`) with appropriate permissions to create resources

+### Getting Your AWS Identity Center Instance ARN

+To find your AWS Identity Center instance ARN:

+1. Sign in to the AWS Management Console
+2. Navigate to the AWS IAM Identity Center service
+3. In the left navigation pane, choose "Settings"
+4. Under "Identity source", you'll find your Identity Center ARN in the format:
+   `arn:aws:sso:::instance/ssoins-xxxxxxxxxx`
+5. Copy this ARN to use in your configuration

 ## Installation

 1. Clone this repository